The better your hardware, the longer they wait to replace it — so retention lives between upgrades.

 Four agents, one profile — here is exactly what each does in your business.

-- CDPBuild one ownership profile from device model, warranty/protection-plan registration, accessory adds, and support-subscription signals.
+- CDPBuild one live ownership profile (One ID) from device model, warranty/protection-plan registration, accessory adds, and support-subscription signals — read through a governed semantic layer, never raw tables.

-- CDPResolve online, app, and in-store / support-counter touchpoints to a single known owner — no re-identification per channel.
+- CDPTrack CE-specific obsolescence signals — OS end-of-support dates, spec generation, and battery-health decline — alongside ecosystem attach (cloud storage, content/game subscriptions, membership-service tenure) with Behavior Tracking, resolving online, app, and in-store / support-counter touchpoints to a single known owner with no re-identification per channel.

-- Marketing AutomationTrigger an accessory cross-sell once an anchor device ships, then a protection-plan prompt before warranty lapses.
+- Marketing AutomationTrigger an accessory cross-sell once an anchor device ships, a protection-plan prompt before warranty lapses, and an ecosystem-attach nudge — cloud tier, content subscription, membership service — plus a save-flow before a subscription auto-lapses, all with event-triggered lifecycle automation.

 - Loyalty & CRMRun the trade-in loop end to end — old device → store credit / gift card → applied to the next purchase — as a recurring re-purchase driver.

-- Loyalty & CRMReward accessory purchases, reviews, and service-plan tenure with points / cashback that compound across the ownership life.
+- Loyalty & CRMReward accessory purchases, reviews, subscription tenure, and service-plan renewals with points that compound across the ownership life, and grow the base with Member-get-Member referrals into the ecosystem.

 The numbers behind the consumer electronics opportunity